 It may be as well, perhaps, to describe here and now, in the barest outline, the character of this oil field.
-The oil is found at depths of from 1,000 to 5,000 feet or so below the surface, in the "Main Limestone," which can be seen to outcrop in the great hog's back of Asmari Mountain, some seventeen miles away to the south-east.
-Above this oil-bearing limestone rock is, by fortunate circumstance, a hard "cap rock" of anhydrite and above this again are other strata-salt, anhydrite, shales, sandstones and conglomerates-

-forming what the geologists call the lower, middle and

-upper Fars and Bakhtiari formations.
+The oil is found at depths of from 1,000 to 5,000 feet or so below the surface, in the main limestone strata which outcrop in the great hog's back of Asmari Mountain, some seventeen miles away to the south-east.
+Above this oil-bearing limestone rock is, by fortunate circumstance, a hard "cap rock" of anhydrite and above this again are other strata-shales, sandstones and conglomerates-forming what the geologists call the lower, middle and upper Fars formations.